Choose an interior style that truly suits you.

 There are many perspectives on this look and as we see it as a combination of materials in rattan, raffia and teak, highlighted with pale colours and light wallpaper.
 The idea is to offset the heat of the tropics and giving the individual the feeling of freshness – even though the temperature may be quite high!

-The Rustic style is always popular with its relaxed but thoughtful display.
+The Rustic style is always popular with its relaxed but thoughtful display that includes southwestern, ranch and cabin references.
 A mix of rustic natural materials and colours reflect nature with subjects of cowboys, horses and the beauty of rustic landscapes make this style all at once familiar and mysterious.

 Hollywood of the 1920s and 1930s “Tinseltown” are the dominant influences here with touches of art deco that are streamlined and sleek, with a introduction of curvy accents.
 Bold colours, glass, metallics and contrasts are the features of this style along with luxurious comfort that is truly appealing.

 Have you ever dreamed of living in a farmhouse that gives you all at once the feeling of tranquility, nostalgia and simple living ambience?
 This may be the decor for you.
-Primary colours, animals and related themes all give the essence of country living.
+Primary colours, animals, aged wood, exposed brick, casual pieces and related themes all give the essence of country living.

 Inspired by the 50’s and 60’s, this is the look of this again popular decor.
 Sleek lines, geometric shapes, abstract views are the hallmarks of mid-century modern.
 Combining bold colours and earthy tones alongside of sumptuous fabrics including velvet, leather, metals and glass, give a rich and luxurious result without being overly fussy.
 Subtle structures provide a feeling that makes it livable for everyone.